 How do I know if I need an antenna amplifier?

 Your need for an antenna amplifier depends on the signal issues.
-When cut the cord and set up the antenna, if you are getting all the channels you want and the reception is clear, you don’t need one.
+When cutting the cord and setting up the antenna, if you are getting all the channels you want and the reception is clear, you don’t need one.

 Will an antenna work without the amplifier?

 An antenna will surely work without an amplifier.
 The amplifier is there just to enhance the strength as a signal booster of your antenna signals.
 If the signals are strong on their own you won’t even bother to get an amplifier.